Frank Sinatra Once Told Trump To 'Go F**k Yourself,' New Book Claims

 That’s when Sinatra sent his message to Trump, according to the book.
 The interaction killed the deal and Sinatra performed at rival casino The Sands instead.

-The account cannot be independently corroborated.
-However, the 1991 book “Trumped!” ― written by former Trump executive John “Jack” O’Donnell ― confirmed some of the basic details of the story, saying that Etess and Weisman had signed a letter of intent before the helicopter crash.
+The account could not be independently corroborated.
+However, the 1991 book Trumped! ― written by former Trump executive John “Jack” O’Donnell ― confirmed some of the basic details of the story, saying that Etess and Weisman had signed a letter of intent before the helicopter crash.
 Afterward, Trump complained that Etess spent “way too much of my money.”

 “Jack, just get me out of this,” Trump told O’Donnell, per the book.
 “Get me out of this mess.”